wudaown/CZ2006/Requirement.md

 4. User information should be protected thus eliminate the risk of leaking user information.
 5. The system should be responsive so any action from user will react in under 2 ms in good network condition.
 6. All processing should be done on the server side so not to cause performance issue on user's device.

+## Comparison between schools

+###ADD/REMOVE SCHOOLS
+1. User can add schools to a comparison list from School Information Page.
+2. User can remove a school from the table.
+3. User can add a school to Favorite list from the table.

+###TABLE DISPLAY
+1. When entering display, create a table of all schools in the comparison list with their details as columns.
+2. Preferable features of a school are Highlighted.
+(For features that are hard to compare, just leave them.)
+3. User can sort any feature column.
+(Number: dec/asc order; String: alphabetical order)